Mandate for Palestine: Palestine-Transjordan border

 Throughout the drafting of the mandate, the Zionist Organization advocated for territory east of the river to be included in Palestine.
 At the peace conference on 3 February 1919, the organization proposed an eastern boundary of "a line close to and West of the Hedjaz Railway terminating in the Gulf of Akaba"; the railway ran parallel to, and 35–40 miles (about 60 km) east of, the Jordan River.
 In May, British officials presented a proposal to the peace conference which included maps showing Palestine's eastern boundary just 10 km east of the Jordan.
 (Note: Biger wrote, "When the Paris Peace Conference was assembled, the British delegation presented an official proposal, based on maps, for the future border line of Palestine.
 On those maps the eastern boundary was located about 10 km east of the Jordan river, in a series of parallel lines.")
 No agreement was reached in Paris; the topic was not discussed at the April 1920 San Remo conference, at which the boundaries of the "Palestine" and "Syria" mandates were left unspecified to "be determined by the Principal Allied Powers" at a later stage.

 The Jordan River was finally chosen as the border between the two territories; (Note: Biger wrote, "Two views characterised the British approach to the matter.
 On one hand, there were those who supported the Zionist approach for a borderline that ran along the railway or along the desert’s edge.
 On the other hand there were those who were convinced from the beginning that the Jordan river should be set as the boundary, and that a separate territorial unit should be established in Trans-Jordan.") this was documented in Article 25 of the mandate, approved by Curzon on 31 March 1921, which set the boundary as simply "the Jordan [river]".
-No further definition was discussed until mid-1922, when the boundary became significant due to negotiations on the Rutenberg hydroelectric power-plant and the Constitution of Mandatory Palestine (which did not apply to Transjordan, highlighting the need for a clear definition).
+No further definition was discussed until mid-1922, when the boundary became significant due to negotiations on the Rutenberg hydroelectric power-plant and the Palestine Order in Council (which did not apply to Transjordan, highlighting the need for a clear definition).
 The latter's publication on 1 September was the first official statement of the detailed boundary, which was repeated in a 16 September 1922 Transjordan memorandum: "from a point two miles west of the town of Akaba on the Gulf of that name up the centre of the Wady Araba, Dead Sea and River Jordan to its junction with the River Yarmuk; thence up the centre of that river to the Syrian Frontier".